Recovery is just a phone call away.

 What are the Signs and Symptoms of Addiction in the Late Stages?

-In the late stages of addiction, individuals may exhibit a range of signs and symptoms that indicate a more advanced and severe addiction problem.
 Here are some comprehensive signs and symptoms commonly observed in the late stages of addiction:

 1. Compulsive uncontrolled use